The posting of the annual accounts for the year to 31st December 2022

 The balance sheet shows some dramatic year on year changes:

-- In line with current protocols, these accounts have been reviewed by the past Hon Treasurer, Ross Graham, who has given them the go ahead for publication.
+- In line with current protocols, these accounts have been reviewed by the past Hon Treasurer, Ross Graham, who, prior to his sad and untimely death, gave them the go ahead for publication.

 George Meakin, Hon Treasurer.